 Eris T. Sims is the Chief of Staff for the National Association for the Advancement of Colored People.
 In this role, Ms. Sims oversees the day-to-day activities of the Executive Office and supports the president and CEO in the areas of external positioning, executive reporting and strategy.
 Read more.

-Hilary O. Shelton is the Senior Vice President for Advocacy for the NAACP where he directs the NAACP Washington Bureau.
+Hilary O. Shelton is the Director of the NAACP Washington Bureau and Senior Vice President for Advocacy and Policy.
 Mr. Shelton has more than 20 years of experience in government relations and federal advocacy.
 Prior to serving as director to the NAACP Washington Bureau, Mr. Shelton served in a number of leadership capacities for leading civil and human rights organizations.
 Read more.